1. Discuss Authorship

 When you are preaching, don't be afraid to share an argument for the existence of God or the reliability of the Bible.
 Some of these arguments can be given in a short, memorable way that could affirm the faith of your congregation and possibly challenge the listening skeptic.

 5. Share a Video Clip

-There are outstanding ministries such as Stand to Reason and the One Minute Apologist.
-Their short video clips offer credible answers to some of the most difficult questions aimed towards Christianity.
+Ministries such as Stand to Reason and the One Minute Apologist offer short video clips with credible answers to some of the most difficult questions aimed towards Christianity.
 These videos can easily be incorporated into your sermons.

 Courage and Godspeed,

 1. Daniel Wallace, Philippians: Introduction, Argument and Outline, June 28, 2004.